Starlink Prices and Plans

 The 100 Mbps and 200 Mbps plans are only available in select areas.
 If they do not appear when you enter your address on Starlink's website, Residential Max may be the only Residential option shown.
 This can happen when Starlink is managing capacity in your local cell.

 Check the offer terms before ordering.
-Standard Starlink plans are generally flexible, but some limited-time Residential offers, hardware discounts, free hardware promos, or rental offers may have different cancellation, change-fee, or commitment rules.
+Standard Starlink plans are generally flexible, but limited-time Residential offers, hardware discounts, free hardware promos, or rental offers may have different cancellation, change-fee, or commitment rules.
 The safest approach is to read the exact terms shown at checkout for your service address.

 Roam Plans (Travel, RV, Camping, Boating)

-- 100GB high-speed data
+• 100GB high-speed Roam data

-- Unlimited low-speed after cap
+• Unlimited low-speed data after the cap

-- Standby Mode on eligible accounts
+• Standby Mode on eligible accounts

-Full-time travel with no data worries
+Full-time travel with no fixed high-speed cap

-- Unlimited high-speed data
+• Unlimited high-speed Roam data

-- Standby Mode on eligible accounts
+• Standby Mode on eligible accounts

 What You Need to Know About Roam Plans